|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed treating phobic conditions.
+In the last section, we discussed treating phobic conditions.
 Our discussion was based on Claire Weekes’s Self-Care Approach, using Cognitive Behavioral Therapy.
 Weekes’s Self-Care Approach is comprised of four concepts for coping with phobic conditions.
 Weekes’s four concepts are face, accept, float, and let time pass.

-On this track we will discuss successive approximations.
+In this section, we will discuss successive approximations.
 Successive approximations consist of setting subgoals, identifying triggers, and implementing the technique through behavior.
 I find that there are no certain steps to follow in the technique of successive approximation after finding a starting point.
 Would you agree that successive approximations will differ for each client depending on the type of anxiety involved?

 3 Parts of Successive Apporoximations